smartrobotsdesignlab/HandEyeCalibration/README.md

 ## How to use

-After change the configuration file, please remember `colcon build` the workspace, default ros2 didn't update the yaml files automatically.
+After change the configuration file, please remember `colcon build` the workspace, default ros2 dosen't update the yaml files automatically.

 *Moveit is recommanded here.
 Remember to switch the trajectory controller for moveit.*